Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Results

 \subsubsection{Diffuse emission}

-Although the similarity in distribution between the EMU diffuse radio emission and the ICM within SPT-CL~J2106-5844 (lower panel of Fig.~\ref{fig:emu}) makes it consistent with the general trend in other radio haloes \citep{vanWeeren2019}, the high-resolution, diffuse-only ATCA images (Fig.~\ref{fig:atca}) showing that the radio emission has a narrow structure elongated in the nort-west/south-east direction challenge this interpretation.\footnote{As an additional check, we compare the mass, X-ray luminosity and radio power measured for SPT-CL~J2106-5844 with the observable-radio power scaling relations for radio haloes \citep{Cassano2013,vanWeeren2019}.
-Although the X-ray luminosity is consistent with the expectation for the given cluster radio power, SPT-CL~J2106-5844 is found to be a strong outlier from the mass-radio power relation.} We assessed the possibility that the observed radio morphology is impacted by the underlying SZ decrement.
+The high-resolution, diffuse-only ATCA images (Fig.~\ref{fig:atca}) show that the radio emission has a narrow structure elongated in the northwest-southeast direction, and composed of main structure surrounding the BCG and a separate diffuse component (C3) detected midway between the BCG and the compact source C1.
+We assessed the possibility that the observed radio morphology is impacted by the underlying SZ decrement.
 However, extrapolating to $943~\mathrm{MHz}$, the integrated SZ signal within $1\arcmin$ radius expected for SPT-CL~J2106-5844 results in an SZ flux (decrement) $\sim30$ times smaller than the radio power measured from the EMU map.
 We note that this is just an indicative upper limit, as the SZ effect is more severely affected than the radio structure by the interferometric filtering of the signal components on large scales.
 While the SZ signal strength is higher at 2.1 and $5~\mathrm{GHz}$ than it is at $943~\mathrm{MHz}$, the lack of baselines sensitive to any arcminute-scale signal ensures that the SZ contamination is negligible in the ATCA data as well.